shambhavipriyam/covid_communityMH/index.md

 Other helpline numbers:

   - Parivarthan - https://parivarthan.org/ - +91 7676602602 - (1pm – 10pm Monday to Friday)
-  - Aasra – (also by state): http://www.aasra.info/helpline.html  - +91 9820466726 (24 hours)
+  - Aasra – (numbers also by state on website): http://www.aasra.info/helpline.html  - +91 9820466726 - (24 hours)
   - Sneha - https://snehaindia.org/new/ - +91 44 24640050 - (10am – 10pm all days)

-**If you are in need for therapy/counseling but are unable to find help, fill out this form and @what_a_sham will get in touch with you to find a resource person or mental health professional.**
+**If you are in need of therapy/counseling, but are unable to find help, fill out this form and what_a_sham will get in touch with you to find a resource person or mental health professional.**
 [[LINK](https://forms.gle/1BwEE94jK5uoBAtX6)]

 *If you are a social worker or clinical psychologist, please DM [what_a_sham](https://www.instagram.com/what_a_sham/) in order to help or volunteer.*